TurboWarp/cloud-server/protocol.md

 4000  Generic error
   When the client violates the protocol.
-  For example, if you send a 'set' before a 'handshake', or try to change the value of variables that don't exist.

 4001  Incompatibility
-  When the connection is unable to continue due to a compatibility issue with the data provided.
+  When the connection is unable to continue due to an unfixable compatibility issue.
   For example, when the variables provided by the client do not match those in the room.

 4002  Username error